WeblateOrg/weblate/docs/admin/addons.rst

 Generate MO files
 -----------------

-Automatically generates MO file for every changed PO file.
+Automatically generates a MO file for every changed PO file.

 .. _addon-weblate.gettext.msgmerge:

 Update PO files to match POT (msgmerge)
 ---------------------------------------

-Update all PO files to match the POT file using msgmerge.
-This is triggered whenever new changes are pulled from the upstream repository.
+Updates all PO files to match the POT file using msgmerge.
+Triggered whenever new changes are pulled from the upstream repository.

 .. _addon-weblate.git.squash: